vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 The vCenter parameter vpxd.clone.tpmProvisionPolicy can be set to "copy" or "replace" to control the default behavior when cloning virtual machines with vTPMs.

-### Do VMware Workspace ONE, VMware Horizon, and Citrix virtual desktop products support vTPM?
+### Do Omnissa (formerly VMware Workspace ONE and VMware Horizon) and Citrix virtual desktop products support vTPM?

 Yes.
 Please check the product documentation from Omnissa or Citrix for information on how to configure VM templates to deploy unique vTPMs.